airthingy/tensorflow-class-logistic-regression/README.md

 Test should produce over 90% accuracy.

 # Workshop - Multi-class Linear Logistic Regression
-In this problem we need to classify a case in one of several possible categories.
+Here we need to classify a case in one of several possible categories.
 For example, we need to evaluate the risk of lending a sum of money to someone as Low, Medium and High.

 ## Fetal Monitoring Complication Prediction
 Cardiotocography is used to monitor fetal heartbeat and  uterine contractions during pregnancy.
 Various metrics are used to predict complications like hypoxia and acidosis.